 Over the years, since we’ve lived outside of the United States and away from family, we’ve celebrated Thanksgiving with various groups of friends, some American, others not.
 When we lived in Paris, we hosted a fun dinner with friends and neighbors.
 I roasted a turkey, made quite a few side dishes and pecan pies and told everyone to bring the side dish or dishes it simply would not be Thanksgiving at their house without.

 All told, we were about 20 people, children included, and the array of side dishes was downright impressive.
 There was one dish I was completely unfamiliar with so I had to ask.
-Apparently creamed pearl onions is a must-have family side for my friend, Teresa.
-That was in the days before internet but years later I remember looking it up and creamed pearl onions are a New England favorite.
+Apparently, creamed pearl onions is a must-have family side for my friend, Teresa.
+That was in the days before the internet but years later I remember looking it up and creamed pearl onions are a New England favorite.
 I’ve never made them myself but I remember them fondly from that one special dinner.

-This week our Sunday Supper tastemakers are sharing all of their favorite must-have side dishes for the holidays.
 I’m not actually allowed to make these marmalade glazed sweet potatoes for Thanksgiving because that menu is set in stone, but maybe your family is not such a bunch of sticks-in-the-mud.
 I can tell you that they are perfect for a Weekday Supper as well.

 - 2 lbs or 900g sweet potatoes – more or less

 - 1/2 teaspoon flakey sea salt or to taste

 - 1/4 cup or 80g thin cut orange marmalade homemade or store-bought

 - 2 tablespoons red wine or sherry vinegar

 - 2-3 sprigs fresh thyme plus more for garnish